13 Of The Best Easy Pop Songs To Learn On Piano

 12. Piano Man – Billy Joel

 Billy Joel's "Piano Man" is a classic that showcases the piano as the star of the show.
-This iconic song is written in C Major and features a memorable piano solo.
+This song is written in C Major and features a memorable piano solo.
 Start by learning the right-hand melody and gradually incorporate the left-hand accompaniment.
 Take your time to build confidence and master the chord changes in this beloved anthem.

 13. Hello – Adele

 Last but not least, we have Adele's "Hello."
 This beautiful piano ballad is filled with emotion and nostalgia.
 Written in F minor, the song features a slow, rhythmic tempo for expressive playing.
 Pay attention to the harmonic motion and chord changes throughout the song.
-Embrace the power of this song as you bring it to life on the piano.
+Discover the power of this song as you bring it to life on the piano.

 These pop songs are easy to learn on the piano and offer a range of styles and difficulties.
 Whether you are a beginner or a more advanced player, these songs will help you improve your skills and add some fun to your piano practice.
 Remember to start slow, practice regularly, and enjoy the process of learning these popular tunes.